 JEFF: Yeah, we did.
-We'd been playing, the other founder of the band Paul and I, had been playing in Boston bands for years, and we were just kind of frustrated and fed up with kind of the subservient nature of playing in a band and decided, “you know what, screw this we're either going to start our own record label, we're going to go out find other bands that we think are good, we're gonna to put out our own music and stop worrying about getting a record deal and kind of trying to be what we think that bands ought to be to get a record deal.”
+We'd been playing, the other founder of the band Paul and I, had been playing in Boston bands for years, and we were just frustrated and fed up with the subservient nature of playing in a band and decided, “You know what, screw this we're either going to start our own record label, we're going to go out find other bands that we think are good, we're gonna to put out our own music and stop worrying about getting a record deal and trying to be what we think that bands ought to be to get a record deal.”
 And of course, that was exactly what record labels were looking for it turns out.
 So, within about six months of starting the band and starting the record label we got signed to A&M records.

 IVAN: Wow.
 How did you know that you had a sound that you thought people wanted to hear?

 JEFF: I didn't.
 We created the sound that I wanted to hear.
-Like I said, after playing in all these bands where it just felt like a, sort of compromise, and too contrived, I wanted to do something that just sort of felt authentic and kind of raw and something that I felt like I could at least just sort of be proud of.
+Like I said, after playing in all these bands where it just felt like a, sort of compromise, and too contrived, I wanted to do something that just sort of felt authentic and raw and something that I felt like I could at least just sort of be proud of.
 And, it was a big life lesson for me in general, in all things.

 IVAN: So when you signed with the label, did that mean you were officially a full-time employee of the label, and you could tour and write and perform without really having to worry about where's my next paycheck coming from?
 Is that how it works?

 JEFF: No. (laughing).
-It's more like a book publishing contract or something like that where basically they say, you're not an employee but we'll pay you to create records for us, and ultimately that's a good thing, because if you were an employee then, it's actually kind of how record labels are working a little bit more these days where they want a piece of, when you play shows and when you sell T-shirts, what they call an all-in deal, where basically the label is just there.
+It's more like a book publishing contract or something like that where basically they say, you're not an employee but we'll pay you to create records for us, and ultimately that's a good thing, because if you were an employee then, it's actually how record labels are working a little bit more these days where they want a piece of, when you play shows and when you sell T-shirts, what they call an all-in deal, where basically the label is just there.

-Which is also kind of how record labels got started way back when, when there really wasn't a difference between the record label and the producer and the manager.
-It was kind of all one thing.
+Which is also how record labels got started way back when, when there really wasn't a difference between the record label and the producer and the manager.
+It was all one thing.
 But in the nineties at least, it was more like a book publishing deal where the luck at the time that there were a lot of record labels at the time, but the music industry was really changing.
 And so we got in a record label bidding war and managed to kind have our pick of a bunch of different record labels, and we really liked the way that A&M was running their label, and so we signed with them for a pretty favorable record deal with a three album, actually it was like a five-album deal or something like that.
 But, so, we knew that if we continued delivering albums, we would get at least the amount of money that it said in our contract.
-But in terms of like, making a full living, we still needed to tour and sell records and all that kind of stuff.
+But in terms of like, making a full living, we still needed to tour and sell records and all that stuff.

 IVAN: And, they own all of the rights to the records that you produced in perpetuity?
 Is that right?
 Or does that get structured differently?
 And the reason I'm asking is, it feels like that was in the nineties, and that's a long time ago in technology years.
 And now there's Spotify and Apple Music and all these things, and I'm sure your songs and albums from Orbit are online and people still listen to them.
 How does that work?

-JEFF: Well, it’s all very kind of complicated,and there are spreadsheets and algorithms that keep track of everything.
-But, in its simplest form, when you sell a physical copy of a CD or a record, and again I mean a lot of these sort of paradigms kind of go back, then, you know, the band makes a certain amount and the record label makes a certain percentage of that.
+JEFF: Well, it’s all very complicated, and there are spreadsheets and algorithms that keep track of everything.
+But, in its simplest form, when you sell a physical copy of a CD or a record, and again I mean a lot of these sort of paradigms go back, then, you know, the band makes a certain amount and the record label makes a certain percentage of that.
 However it gets more complicated because there's also the rights to the songs on the album.
 So, sort of the intellectual property of this music.
 So, that's called the mechanical, is the actual physical copy that you're buying.
 But then there is the publishing on the music that's on the CD, and then when it gets played on the radio, that's also different stuff.
 So it's all very complicated.
 It's very complicated.

 IVAN: So, you see a check from Spotify for like five pennies every other year.
 Is it kind of like that?

 JEFF: Yeah.
-We could do a whole Podcast about how it works. (laughing)
+We could do a whole podcast about how it works. (laughing)